jenniesun/biostats-blog/index.md

-## Project 3 - Creating effective visualizations using best practices
+## Project 3 - Creating Effective Visualizations Using Best Practices

 _Create 3 informative and interactive visualizations about malaria using Python in a Jupyter notebook, starting with the data sets at [this Github repository] (https://github.com/rfordatascience/tidytuesday/tree/master/data/2018/2018-11-13).